-6241 MainboardChapter 1 Introduction1-4 Running 100 MHz CPU Bus on mainboard (JP11)
+1-3 Running 100 MHz CPU Bus (JP11)

 The mainboard provides Jumper 11 that allows you to set your CPU host clock and perform CPU overclock function.
-There are two ways to set CPU host clock at 'closed' and 'open'.
-When setting 'closed', the system will automatically detect the CPU host clock, for instance 66MHz and 100MHz.
-Another way is to set Jumper 11 at 'open' for 66MHz CPU overclock to 100MHz.
+There are two ways to set CPU host clock at 'close' and 'open'.
+When setting 'close', the system will automatically detect the CPU host clock, for instance 66MHz and 100MHz.
+Another way is to set Jumper 11 at 'open' and the system can be operated with a higher frequency than the nominal one on CPU.

-We recommend that users should use Intel Pentium[®]II/III 100 MHz CPU, running at 350, 400, 450 and 500MHz internal clock speed.
-Moreover, the SDRAM memory module must be 8 nano-second (Maximum Frequency 125 MHz) speed of memory - die or less.
+We recommend that users should use Intel Pentium®II/III 100 MHz CPU, running at 350, 400, 450 and 500MHz MHz internal clock speed.
+Moreover, the SDRAM memory module must be 8 nano-second (Maximum Frequency 125 MHz) speed of memory -die or less.
 However, based on Intel's design, we don't recommend users to run over 100MHz CPU host bus.